2014–15 Indiana Hoosiers men's basketball team

 The 2014–15 Indiana Hoosiers men's basketball team represented Indiana University in the 2014–15 NCAA Division I men's basketball season.
 Their head coach was Tom Crean, in his seventh season with the Hoosiers.
 The team played its home games at Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.
 This season marked the 115th season of basketball at Indiana University.

 The Hoosiers went 20–14 overall and 9–9 in the Big Ten Conference to finish in a tie for seventh place.
 Much of the Hoosiers' difficulties were caused by a lack of defense and post presence.
-The Hoosiers improved over last season, where they didn't appear in any postseason tournament, by being selected to play in the NCAA tournament as a #10 seed in the Midwest region.
-They made an early exit as #7 Wichita State knocked them off in the second round.
+The Hoosiers improved over last season, where they did not appear in any postseason tournament, by being selected to play in the NCAA tournament as a #10 seed in the Midwest region.
+They made an early exit, as #7 Wichita State knocked them off in the second round.

 Previous season

 The Hoosiers finished the season with an overall record of 17–15, with a record of 7–11 in the Big Ten regular season, tying for eighth place.
-After not being selected to play in the NIT, Indiana chose not to accept an invitation to the CBI claiming, "We're Indiana.
+After not being selected to play in the NIT, Indiana chose not to accept an invitation to the CBI, claiming, "We're Indiana.
 We don't play in the CBI".